rive-app/rive-android/README.md

 - How to include Rive files into the project and reference them
 - Setting layout and loop mode options
 - Displaying single or multiple animations / artboards on one component
-- Setting up and maniuplating a state machine via inputs
+- Setting up and manipulating a state machine via inputs
 - Utilizing a low-level API to build a render loop for more control over scenes
 - ...and more!